MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-install.md

 ---
-title: How to install Azure SDK libraries for Python
+title: How to install Azure SDK library packages for Python
 description: How to install, uninstall, and verify Azure SDK or Python libraries using pip.
 Includes details on installing specific versions and preview packages. ms.date: 05/26/2020 ms.topic: conceptual
 ---

-# How to install Azure SDK libraries for Python
+# How to install Azure library packages for Python

-The Azure SDK is composed of many individual libraries which are listed on the [Azure SDK for Python index page](https://azure.github.io/azure-sdk/releases/latest/all/python.html).
-You install the specific libraries you need into a project using `pip install`.
+The Azure SDK for Python is composed solely of many individual libraries which are listed on the [Azure SDK for Python index page](https://azure.github.io/azure-sdk/releases/latest/all/python.html).
+You install the specific library packages you need for a project using `pip install`.

 With these libraries you can provision and manage resources on Azure services (using the management libraries, which have `-mgmt` in their names) and connect with those resources from app code (using the client libraries).